The Brunei Times: History

-April 2007 saw The Brunei Times working closely with the Ministry of Communication on the United Nations First Global Road Safety Week Seminar that was held in the International Convention Centre in Berakas, Brunei.
-In May, The Brunei Times was nominated to be the Official Media for BRIDEX organised by the Ministry of Defence that was held at the International Convention Centre from 31 May to 2 June.
+April 2007 saw The Brunei Times working closely with the Ministry of Communication on the United Nations (UN) First Global Road Safety Week Seminar, which was held in the International Convention Centre in Berakas, Brunei.
+In May, The Brunei Times was nominated to be the official media for Brunei Darussalam International Defence Exhibition (BRIDEX) organised by the Ministry of Defence (MinDef) that was held at the International Convention Centre from 31 May to 2 June.

 July saw the two major milestones achieved by The Brunei Times.
-The first was The Brunei Times' one year anniversary: The Brunei Times change its masthead to reflect its new corporate image and the paper itself went through a redesign to respond to market forces and changes, adding 4 pages to its content to cater to increasing demand for more local home news.
-The second milestone was the launch of The Brunei Times Newspaper in Education Programme (BT-NIE) - working with two corporate sponsors in the country, 400 copies of The Brunei Times are now sent daily to 31 secondary schools across Brunei Darussalam.
-This figure was expected to rise as more and more schools both private and government respond to the BTNIE Programme.
+The first was The Brunei Times' one year anniversary: The Brunei Times change its masthead to reflect its new corporate image, and the paper itself went through a redesign to respond to market forces and changes, adding four pages to its content to cater to increasing demand for more local home news.
+The second milestone was the launch of The Brunei Times Newspaper in Education Programme (BT-NIE); working with two corporate sponsors in the country, 400 copies of The Brunei Times were sent daily to thirty-one secondary schools across Brunei Darussalam.
+This figure was expected to rise as more and more schools, both private and government, respond to the BT-NIE Programme.

-On 1 July 2010, The Brunei Times changed its format to compact size to coincide with its 4th anniversary of the newspaper, in which the newspaper has 48 pages.
-The Brunei Times was a member of Asia News Network.
+On 1 July 2010, The Brunei Times changed its format to compact size to coincide with its 4th anniversary of the newspaper, in which the newspaper had 48 pages.
+The Brunei Times was a member of Asia News Network (ANN).